 - Fat: 17g

 - Potassium: 1425mg

 - Sodium: 778mg

 Commonly Asked Questions

 Do you wrap potatoes in foil to bake?

-Not necessarily, but you should line your baking sheet with non-stick aluminum foil.
-It allows the potatoes to brown without sticking to the pan and burning.
-This way you’re guaranteed a batch of perfectly crispy wedge fries.
+You don’t have to, but you should line your baking sheet with non-stick aluminum foil.
+The potatoes will then be able to brown without getting too soft and sticking to the pan.
+This way you’re guaranteed a batch of perfectly crispy baked potato wedges.

 Should you poke holes in potatoes before baking?

 Yes, it’s good to poke holes for this potato wedges recipe.
 Potatoes are full of water so poking holes through their skin allows steam to escape.
 If not, they might explode.

 ConclusionIf you are sick of the same old baked potato wedges, try leveling it up with shredded cheese that melts deliciously on top.
 These cheesy wedges are delicious on their own and can be the star on your dinner tables.